ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

                           Status    create succeeded
                           Message   Provisioning messages-for-rabbitmq with version 12 (100%)
    ```
-   {: codeblck}
+   {: codeblock}

-1. (Optional) Deleting a service instance.
-Delete an instance by running a command like this one:
+1. (Optional) Delete an instance by running a command like this one:

    ```sh
    ibmcloud resource service-instance-delete <INSTANCE_NAME>